sahiliamsso/docs/source/admin-guide/openid-connect.md

 * _Add Logout URI:_ Use this option to add the logout URI.

 ### Multi-Factor Authentication for Clients
 The `acr_values` parameter is used to specify the use of specific multi-factor authentication for each client.
 If a scenario is presented where different clients use different authentication mechanism, then the `acr_value` parameter is used to specify the choice.
-Out of the box, GLuu Server supports U2F, DUO, Basic, oxPush/SuperGluu, Google+ and internal LDAP authentication.
-While registering new clients, put the mode in `Add Default ACR value` to chosen mechanism.
+Out of the box, the Gluu Server supports U2F, DUO, Basic, oxPush/SuperGluu, Google+ and internal LDAP authentication.
+While registering a new client, put the mode in `Add Default ACR value` to chosen mechanism.
 The authentication mechanism must be enabled in the `Custom Scripts` section as well.

-!!!
-Note
-    Supported ACR Values in Client Registration: "u2f", "duo", "basic", "mt", "oxpush2", "gplus", "internal"
+Out-of-the-box supported ACR Values in Client Registration include: "u2f", "duo", "basic", "mt", "oxpush2", "gplus", "internal".

-The values appear in order of preference and the successful authentication is sent as the acr claim value in the issued ID Token.
 The table below explains the acr values.
-Please click on the description to access the specific how-to guide for the ACR declared authentication.
+Please click on the description to access the specific how-to guide for implementing the ACR declared authentication.

 |  ACR Value  	| Description			|
 |---------------|-------------------------------|